-The effective date of the policy liabilities and solvency margin calculation for the Group is 30 June 2014.
-Doune Connett FNZSA, as the Appointed Actuary of the Parent, is satisfied as to the accuracy of the data from which the amount of life insurance contract liabilities has been determined.
+The effective date of the policy liabilities and solvency margin calculation for the Group is 30 June 2015.
+Doune Connett FNZSA, as the Appointed Actuary of SACL, is satisfied as to the accuracy of the data from which the amount of life insurance contract liabilities has been determined.